nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 # Duke 2.0

-A java program for those who prefer to use a desktop app for researching on degrees from NUS' Faculty of Engineering.
+A java program for prospective applicants who prefer to use a desktop app for researching on degrees from NUS' Faculty of Engineering.

 ## Features
 * Scrapes course information from the NUS database